stacks-network/stacks/README.md

 **K – K**nowledge of full Bitcoin state; read from Bitcoin.<br>
 **S – S**calable, fast transactions that settle on Bitcoin.<br>

 Why Bitcoin?
 Bitcoin is the most durable and secure blockchain.
 Bitcoin is minimal by design and is meant to not change.
 Stacks layer brings more functionality to Bitcoin without modifying Bitcoin L1.
-Thousands of transactions at the Stacks layer result in a single hash at the Bitcoin blockchain, and Stacks microblocks offer fast confirmations of streaming transactions.
-Bitcoin is used as a settlement layer. and ultra-fast transactions are enabled as [subnets](https://github.com/hirosystems/stacks-subnets), amongst other scalability solutions (like [appchains](https://gist.github.com/jcnelson/c982e52075337ba75e00b79942164e31)).
+Thousands of transactions at the Stacks layer result in a settlement at the Bitcoin L1, and Stacks microblocks offer fast confirmations of streaming transactions.
+Bitcoin is used as a settlement layer and fast transactions in-between two Bitcoin blocks are proposed for the Nakamoto release ([SIP-21](https://github.com/stacksgov/sips/blob/56b73eada5ef1b72376f4a230949297b3edcc562/sips/sip-021/sip-021-trustless-two-way-peg-for-bitcoin.md)).
+Further, scalability is enabled as [subnets](https://github.com/hirosystems/stacks-subnets), amongst other scalability solutions (like [appchains](https://gist.github.com/jcnelson/c982e52075337ba75e00b79942164e31)).

 Bitcoin's Stacks layer makes BTC productive in two ways:
 - Stacks consensus enables a trust-minimized Bitcoin peg mechanism, called sBTC.
 A dynamic group of economically incentivized actors operate the peg.
 See the [sBTC page](https://stacks.co/sbtc) for more details.